johannesbuchholz/clihats/README.md

 - Declarative and functional API
 - Automatic selection of commands based on user inputs
 - Option parsing
-- Automatically generated help pages and error messages
+- Effortless help and error messages

 ## Why CliHats?

 In contrary to other parameter *parsers* like [JCommander](https://github.com/cbeust/jcommander), CliHats is a command-line interface *builder*.
 That means, CliHats is not about handing out an object containing command-line arguments but about creating the command-line interface program itself.

 ### Is CliHats the right tool for me?
 If you want to offer your users a toolset of methods behind one single access point, CliHats will come in handy.
-This is especially true, if the methods posses relatively simple signatures with few parameters and are easily deducible from String values.
+This is especially true if the methods possess relatively simple signatures and a handful of parameters.

-If you only want to invoke one method with more complex parameter types, you might be better off using a plain parameter parser like JCommander.
+If you only want to invoke one method with one complex parameter type, you might be better off using a parameter parser like JCommander.

 To make a long story short:
 - CliHats provides a functional view on building a command-line interface - because a cli is about providing functionality.